Undefined01/truffle-nix/README.md

             in
                 f 1 # evaluates to 2, not 3
         ```
-    - [x] curried lambda / partial evaluation: Lambda can be partially applied by providing fewer arguments than the lambda expects.
+    - [x] curried lambda / partial application: Lambda can be partially applied by providing fewer arguments than the lambda expects.
 Since nix only supports lambdas with one argument, lambdas with multiple arguments are simulated by returning a closure that captures the arguments.
 Therefore, all lambdas are curried by default.
         ```nix
         let
             add = x: y: x + y;